stoplightio/docs/articles/prism/runtime.md

  *
  * @param {string} string - The path to fetch on the request object.
  *
- * Returns
- *  value (object) | undefined - The current request coming into prism.
+ * @returns {(Object|undefined)} - The value at given path for the current Scenario step request.
 If path isn't found, then undefined is returned.
  */
 var value = input.get(string);